Financial-Times/origami-website/_tutorials/build-service.md

 ## Component <abbr title="Cascading Style Sheets">CSS</abbr>

-Now we come to the second step in putting our page together, and a big part of what makes the Build Service a quick solution.
+Now we come to the second step in putting our page together, and a big part of what makes the Origami Build Service a quick solution.

-The Build Service will perform a number of build steps to compile and bundle up the <abbr title="Sassy Cascading Style Sheets">SCSS</abbr> that most Origami component styles are written in.
+The Origami Build Service will perform a number of build steps to compile and bundle up the <abbr title="Sassy Cascading Style Sheets">SCSS</abbr> that most Origami component styles are written in.
 Since it is all bundled for us to pick and choose from, let's begin by styling our grid.
-This means we'll have to add a `link` tag to our `<head>`
+This means we'll have to add a `link` tag to our `<head>` tag.

+<pre class="o-layout__main__full-span"><code class="o-syntax-highlight--html">&lt;link rel="stylesheet" href="https://www.ft.com/__origami/service/build/v3/bundles/css?components=o-grid@^{{site.data.components.o-grid.version}}&brand=master&system_code=origami"/></code></pre>

-The `href` of that link references the endpoint that serves all <abbr title="Cascading Style Sheets">CSS</abbr> bundles in the Build Service.
-The most important part of this url is the query parameter - it specifies what component and which version of it we're after:
+The `href` attribute references the Origami Build Service endpoint that serves a <abbr title="Cascading Style Sheets">CSS</abbr> bundle.
+The most important part of this url is the `components`, `brand`, and `system_code` query parameters.

-<pre class="o-layout__main__full-span"><code class="o-syntax-highlight--html">&lt;link rel="stylesheet" href="https://www.ft.com/__origami/service/build/v2/bundles/css?modules=o-grid@^{{site.data.components.o-grid.version}}"/></code></pre>
+The system code is the <a href="https://biz-ops.in.ft.com/list/Systems">bizops system code</a> for the FT system which is making the Origami build service request.
+Make sure to update this to a code for your system.
+For the purposes of this tutorial only we'll use `origami`.

+The component query parameter is used to specify what components and which version we want to include.
+The the above we request `o-grid@^{{site.data.components.o-grid.version}}`.

+The brand query parameter will affect the appearance of included components, its value depends on what kind of project we are building  – more on this later.

 <aside><a href="https://codepen.io/ft-origami/pen/ajazYj" rel="noreferrer noopener" target="_blank" class="o-typography-link o-typography-link--external">Show me the CodePen (opens a new tab)</a></aside>
 Now, you should see all of your content snap to the center of the page.
-This means that we've successfully fetched the `o-grid` <abbr title="Cascading Style Sheets">CSS</abbr> bundle from the Build Service.
+This means that we've successfully fetched the `o-grid` <abbr title="Cascading Style Sheets">CSS</abbr> bundle from the Origami Build Service.

 But we also want to style our content and our table, and fetch the right color from our color palette.

 It is important to highlight that you only need **one** link tag per page, regardless of how many components you are using.
-The Build Service can include more than one component in the bundle we ask for, meaning that we can add multiple components to the same URL.
+The Origami Build Service can include more than one component in the bundle we ask for, meaning that we can add multiple components to the same URL.
 This avoids duplicating the <abbr title="Cascading Style Sheets">CSS</abbr> that is shared between components, because we are only downloading it all once.

 So in order to add the styling for all of our other components, we need to add a few components (and versions!) to the query parameter of our original url:

-<pre class="o-layout__main__full-span"><code class="o-syntax-highlight--html">&lt;link rel="stylesheet" href="https://www.ft.com/__origami/service/build/v2/bundles/css?modules=o-grid@^{{site.data.components.o-grid.version}},o-colors@^{{site.data.components.o-colors.version}},o-typography@^{{site.data.components.o-typography.version}},o-table@^{{site.data.components.o-table.version}}"/></code></pre>
+<pre class="o-layout__main__full-span"><code class="o-syntax-highlight--html">&lt;link rel="stylesheet" href="https://www.ft.com/__origami/service/build/v3/bundles/css?components=o-grid@^{{site.data.components.o-grid.version}},o-colors@^{{site.data.components.o-colors.version}},o-typography@^{{site.data.components.o-typography.version}},o-table@^{{site.data.components.o-table.version}}&brand=master&system_code=origami"/></code></pre>
 <aside><a href="https://codepen.io/ft-origami/pen/LBJErq" rel="noreferrer noopener" target="_blank" class="o-typography-link o-typography-link--external">Show me the CodePen (opens a new tab)</a></aside>

 And now, when we look at our page, we should have a styled table, different typography and a type of grid in place.